pkage/blog/_posts/2020-09-23-venv-jupyter.md

 environments](https://docs.python.org/3/tutorial/venv.html), which creates a new python distribution for each new project.

-Jupyter can't find these environments by default, but thnakfully they're pretty easy to install:
+Jupyter can't find these environments by default, but thankfully they're pretty easy to install:

 ```bash